What happens if you don’t have life insurance?

 Who will pay for my end-of-life care?

 Often families are left with big medical bills after a loved one dies.
-If you haven’t left the money to cover the costs of your care, they will inherit that debt.
-A life insurance policy can provide some or all the money needed to cover these expenses.
+If you haven’t left the money to cover the costs of your care, they may inherit that debt.
+A life insurance policy can help provide some or all the money needed to cover these expenses.

 Will someone be hurt financially by my loss?